 In California, the general plan has served as a foundational guide for long-range planning and other zoning considerations.
 The Housing Element is the component of the General Plan that analyzes local housing conditions, directs policy recommendations for the City, and informs programs to then implement housing strategies through various local ordinances.

-Following the certification of the 2021-2029 Housing Element, Los Angeles City Planning has been working on The Housing Element Rezoning Program which aims to respond to Los Angeles' current housing challenges and proactively plan for more housing in the future.
+Following the certification of the 2021-2029 Housing Element, Los Angeles City Council adopted three ordinances related to The Housing Element Rezoning Program in February 2025.
+The Rezoning program aims to respond to Los Angeles' current housing challenges and proactively plan for more housing in the future.
 In order to satisfy State mandated housing requirements, the City has and is developing a wide array of policies and programs that will provide more access to housing and affordable housing.

 Los Angeles has led the State in encouraging the construction of a wider array of housing types across the City and ensuring for a healthier distribution of homes of all shapes and sizes.
 Many of these housing types are the direct result of local policies that were spearheaded by City Planning in recent years, and that continue to drive production, most notably of affordable units.